 - Integrated communication strategies — examining how to create and deliver health communication messages and interventions through interpersonal communication, print media and electronic media.

-The Certificate is intended primarily for UNC-Chapel Hill residential graduate students in Journalism and Mass Communication, Public Health, Information and Library Science, and the Department of Psychology.
+The Certificate is intended primarily for UNC-Chapel Hill residential graduate students in Media and Journalism, Public Health, Information and Library Science, and the Department of Psychology.
 However, graduate students from other schools or departments at UNC-Chapel Hill may apply.
 Students enroll by obtaining the permission of their academic advisors and the IHC Certificate Committee.
 At this time, those not enrolled as graduate students at UNC-Chapel Hill may not enroll in the certificate.

-Certificate requirements include one 3-credit course on health communication theory and research (JOMC 825/HBEH 825) one 3-credit graduate course from the approved list of courses and two 1.5 credit hour colloquia classes (JOMC 826/HBEH 826).
+Certificate requirements include one 3-credit course on health communication theory and research (MEJO 825/HBEH 825) one 3-credit graduate course from the approved list of courses and two 1.5 credit hour colloquia classes (MEJO 826/HBEH 826).
 Only one of the two 3-credit courses can also be counted toward the student’s core graduate degree.
 Students’ theses or dissertations must be on a health communication topic, broadly defined.